 , lit.
 'Rakusan's Flower and Bird Print Series'.

 Edition I first printing details are known precisely because copies of the delivery documents for installments two and three have survived.

 Rakusan normally announced the prints due to be published the following month with each monthly installment.

 However, Rakusan initially intended to publish a different design in July 1929 and had announced that title in installment two in June.

 When that previously advertised design had to be delayed, Rakusan instead issued 6 in its place without the customary prior announcement.

-The first printing run of about 200 copies was completed July 18, 1929, and the publication date was July 20, 1929 in installment three (of fifty).
+The first printing run of about two hundred copies was completed July 18, 1929, and the publication date was July 20, 1929 in installment three (of fifty).

 6 is one of the very few Rakusan designs for which any printing details exist.